-Docuten allows you to sign with different types of digital signature.
-Below we describe the legal aspects involved in each of the options provided.
+Is a digital signature legal?
+Docuten allows you to sign with different types of signatures.
+Below we describe the legality of each of the digital signature options we offer:

 The legal validity of a digital signature is outlined by European Regulation (Nº910 /2014) on electronic signature (eIDAS) as well as other international standards.
 Under elDAS, the following levels of electronic or digital signature are laid out:

 - Legally equivalent to a handwritten signature.